 Food for Thought

 Imagine if the United States created a rehabilitative prison with counseling, trade schools and integrated corporate outreach programs.
 Outdoor tents would eliminate the need to spend billions on expensive facilities.
 Student counselors would significantly reduce mental health costs.
-Relationships with corporations would: (a) provide labor at a reduced price, (b) allow inmates to build careers based on interests and future economic needs, (c) significantly reduce or eliminate trade school building costs depending on estimated long-term corporate ROI, (d) allow inmates to save money for the goal of paying debt, supporting their families and building credit and most importantly (e) reduce the current 64% recidivism rate and redistribute billions of dollars that should be directed towards improving our educational system.
+Healthy relationships with corporations would: (a) provide labor at a reduced price, (b) allow inmates to build careers based on interests and future economic needs, (c) significantly reduce or eliminate trade school building costs depending on estimated long-term corporate ROI, (d) allow inmates to save money for the goal of paying debt (victim reparations, supporting their families and building credit) and most importantly (e) reduce the current 64% recidivism rate and redistribute billions of dollars that should be directed towards improving our educational system.
 It’s not string theory; its simply about valuing people first, then money.

 United States Prison Population Rate: 716 for every 100,000 citizens (with a 64% recidivism rate)